 In 2013 Katarzyna joined AML Ltd. company in Harwell, UK as a Process Engineer, where her responsibilities focused around various bonding processes for a wide range of materials.

 From the late 2013 until April 2015 Katarzyna worked at the Ilmenau University of Technology in Germany as a Research Associate.
 Her tasks were focused around clean - room microfabrication and characterization of novel, miniature spectrometers for air-quality sensing.

 In August 2015 Katarzyna joined Neural Interfaces team at Imperial College London where she is currently working on new generation of the implantable neural interfaces within ENGINI project.

 Microfabrication of implantable neuroengineering devices, micro- and nanofabrication, MEMS, bonding techniques, neural interfaces.

-Szostak KM, Grand L, Constandinou TG, 2017, Neural Interfaces for Intracortical Recording: Requirements, Fabrication Methods, and Characteristics, Frontiers in Neuroscience, Vol:11, ISSN:1662-453X
+Szostak K, Grand L, Constandinou TG, 2017, Neural interfaces for intracortical recording: requirements, fabrication methods, and characteristics, Frontiers in Neuroscience, Vol:11, ISSN:1662-4548

 Szostak KM, Constandinou TG, Hermetic packaging for implantable microsystems: effectiveness of sequentially electroplated AuSn alloy, 40th International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), IEEE